 “But the NHS is still set up to work the way it did 30 years ago.
 We know we can care for patients better if we did things differently.”

 You can read more about why the NHS and social care in Kent and Medway needs to change, including frequently asked questions, on the Kent and Medway NHS website which explains how the health and care organisations in Kent and Medway are working together on a strategy to transform health and social care.

 Read more about how our thinking has been informed by conversations with the public, staff and clinicians

 Our Transformation Journey builds on the improvement journey that saw the Trust being taken out of quality special measures, as a result of significant improvements to patient care and the organisation’s culture.

-The transformation programme is described as six key areas of work, progress is overseen by The Transformation Board which connects the programme from ward to Board.
+The transformation programme is described as six key priorities, progress is overseen by the Transformation and Innovation Board which connects the programme from ward to Board.